-The DNREC Groundwater Discharges Section issues licenses for the various professions involved in designing, installing and maintaining on-site wastewater treatment and disposal systems.
+The DNREC Division of Water issues licenses for the various professions involved in designing, installing and maintaining on-site wastewater treatment and disposal systems.
 Licenses are granted under the state’s on-site systems regulations and with input from the On-Site Systems Advisory Board.

-Licenses are issued in eight different classes, focused on different aspects of systems design, installation and maintenance.
+Groundwater discharge licenses are issued in eight different classes, focused on different aspects of systems design, installation and maintenance.
 All licenses require submission of a completed application and review by the On-Site Systems Advisory Board.
-These licenses must be renewed annually.
+They must be renewed annually.

 Property owners who wish to conduct their own percolation testing, system design or system installation on their own property and for their own use my apply for a temporary Class A, B, or E license.

 All on-site wastewater treatment and disposal system licensees are listed on the Delaware Open Data Portal in a data-set that is updated weekly.